Leon Bridges: Early life

-Bridges learned to play the guitar by playing simple chords to accompany his lyrics.
-While working at Del Frisco's Grille in Fort Worth, he played countless open mics until he was signed by Columbia Records in December 2014.
+In 2010, Bridges dropped out of college to support his mother.
+He had worked as a busser at Rosa’s Café and a dishwasher at Del Frisco's Grille in Fort Worth while also playing open mics until he was signed by Columbia Records in December 2014.
 It was his song "Lisa Sawyer", written about his mother, that first defined his style.
+At some point when he got older, he found that church was no longer for him.